Last Updated on

 In a natural setting, such as modern primitive tribes, humans have toned, athletic builds, even with an abundant food supply, such as is described in The Blue Zones Solution by Dan Buettner (available from Amazon).
 Also: Nutrition and Physical Degeneration by Weston A Price (available from Amazon).

 Both overweight and underweight people have more difficulty conceiving and suffer a greater number of birth complications.
 Someone who is too thin cannot suckle another baby and support an additional life.
 Conversely, obese mothers take much longer, on average, to fall pregnant.
-Clearly our body recognises that there is something wrong in the food supply of both situations.
+Clearly, our body recognises that there is something wrong in the food supply in both situations.
 There must be an optimal middle ground.

 Most people find strong, toned bodies of the opposite sex more attractive.
 If being overweight signalled ‘access to an awesome food supply’ and was a behaviour that boosted survival chances, we would find this sexy.
 This is not the case.
 Despite magazines trying to convince us that scrawny women and extra-muscly men are our role models, and human rights advocates trying to encourage us to appreciate body weights of all sizes, our instincts remain unchanged.
 What men want and women want has not been distorted by the media (however, sadly, our perceptions about our own sex have been – this is because we never really know what the opposite sex wants: we rely on what others tell us).